rieckpil/progmot/content/blog/one-year-course-release.md

 After creating some articles for this niche (Testing Java and specifically Spring Boot applications), I discovered that there's almost no online course that teaches this topic in a comprehensive manner and using real-world example.

 Everyone can test the `add` method of a `MyCalculator` class.
-But how to write an end-to-end test for a modern frontend that involves a OIDC login, database access and fetching data from REST API in the background?
+But how to write an end-to-end test for a modern frontend that involves a OIDC login, database access, fetching data from REST API in the background?

 In short, I wanted to develop a real-world course application, enhance it with an excellent test suite and talk about it.